gsted/gsted/index.md

 ## Welcome to gsted

-gsted is the product of Michael and Josh Baumgartner. gsted is a simple MATLAB toolkit that pairs with the bckp textile package.
+gsted is the product of Mike Greer and Josh Baumgartner. gsted is a simple MATLAB toolkit that pairs with the bckp textile package.

 ### _gsted + bckp_